-1.2 SEA AND CUMULATIVE IMPACT ASSESSMENT (CIA)
+1.3 SEA AND CUMULATIVE IMPACT ASSESSMENT (CIA)

 Cumulative impact assessment (CIA) is typically applied at the individual project level as part of the environmental impact assessment process (EIA).
-It is often used to assess how the specific (and possibly limited) impacts of an individual project (pressures/stressors), when combined with other related projects and activities (including for example in the same geographical area or acting on the same receptor), might combine to generate significant cumulative impacts on selected valued environmental and social components (VEC) (receptors) in a given time and space.
+It is often used to assess how the specific (and possibly limited) impacts of an individual project (pressures/stressors), when combined with other projects and activities (including, for example, in the same geographical area or acting on the same receptor), might combine to generate significant cumulative impacts on selected valued environmental and social components (VEC)5 (receptors) in a given time and space.

-Sometimes, regional impact assessments are needed to identify the effects that various projects or actions can produce at a regional level beyond the areas of the individual projects.
-The identification, evaluation and management of such impacts is normally done under a SEA process.
+Sometimes, regional impact assessments are needed to identify the cumulative effects that various projects or actions can produce at a regional level beyond the individual project level.
+The identification, evaluation and management of such impacts is normally done under an SEA process.

 Any pressures/stressors on a receptor will contribute to its state at the time of assessment.
 But when developing and implementing a PPP (through multiple projects), it is critical to have a perspective on how receptors will be affected in the future.
-This is why CIA is a core and fundamental component (a key principle) of SEA - by setting thresholds for future projects for environmental and social factors.
+This is why CIA is a core, fundamental component and key principle of SEA - by setting thresholds for future projects for environmental and social factors.
 These thresholds can then be used by project-level EIAs in a much more effective and robust way than can be achieved by 'traditional' project-level CIA.

-Guidance is being prepared by The Biodiversity Consultancy7 and IUCN plus a range of industry and NGO partners to address this gap in the context of the renewable energy transition.
+Guidance is being prepared by The Biodiversity Consultancy6 and IUCN plus a range of industry and NGO partners to address this gap between current and future pressures/stressors on receptors in the context of the renewable energy transition.
 If CIA is done well at the strategic level, developers can integrate the identified thresholds directly into ESIA in a much more robust way than can be achieved via 'traditional' project-level CIA-in-ESIA.

-SEA focuses on evaluating government policies, programs, and plans (PPP) rather than individual projects.
-It seeks to identify and recommend management measures for the impacts on selected VEC that are likely to arise from implementing PPPs or their alternatives.
-Figure 1.3 indicates how a particular PPP (being subjected to an SEA) will lead to a range of projects and development actions (to develop renewable energy and associated infrastructure), each of which may give rise to impacts (environmental and/or socio-economic, and positive or negative).
-Projects and actions resulting from implementing other renewable energy PPPs as well as PPPs for other non-energy sectors may also give rise to such impacts.
-The overall cumulative effective of all such impacts may be considerable.
+SEA seeks to identify and recommend management measures for the impacts on selected VEC that are likely to arise from implementing PPPs or their alternatives.
+Figure 1.2 indicates how a particular PPP (being subjected to an SEA) will lead to a range of projects and development actions (to develop renewable energy and associated infrastructure), each of which may give rise to impacts (environmental and/or socio-economic, and positive or negative).

-Figure 1.3: The cascade of cumulative impacts
+Figure 1.2: The cascade of cumulative impacts